Skip to main content

 Intimate partner violence (IPV) is considered to be a serious health concern and leading cause of traumatic death for pregnant women.
 The nexus of intimate partner violence and pregnancy is two-fold.
 The pregnancy may be a result of sexual assault or reproductive coercion, resulting in a disturbing situation for both mother and child.
 Secondly, if the abuse begins during pregnancy, it usually extends throughout the gestation and continues after the child is born (Hrelic, 2019).

-IPV during pregnancy occurs in approximately 325,000 women each year.
-The prevalence of reported violence includes 30% emotional abuse, 15% physical abuse, and 8% sexual abuse.
 The psychological effects of abuse contribute to stress, depression, and substance abuse, which can also adversely affect the fetus.
-Prenatal care affords an excellent opportunity for screening and violence prevention (Huecker, 2019).
+Women who experience domestic violence during pregnancy are about three times more likely to suffer perinatal death than those who do not.
+Prenatal care affords an excellent opportunity for screening and violence prevention (Goodman, 2021).

 Teens and Dating Violence